SubZeb/gambling/README.rst

 Methods for Dice:

 >>> dice.roll()   # This causes the list under the Dice.values to simulate a new roll.
->>> dice.values  # This will show the list of the values on the dice.  the list is equal in length to the number of dice
+>>> dice.values  # This will show the list of the values on the dice.
+The list is equal in length to the number of dice

 Cards